 Bangkok airways have a monopoly on flights from Bangkok to Siem Reap, so expect to pay between 4,500 to 5,000 baht one way!
 Remember to have USD for the visa entrance to Siem Reap - I think its about $20 USD. over 8 years ago

 You can fly from Kuala Lumpur or Singapore fairly cheaply (though not sure if that helps you) or though it can sometimes end up cheaper going via a major hub, ie:

 Fenn. over 8 years ago

 Airasia fly from Bangkok and/or Kaula Lumpur to Phomn Penh and then you could transfer by car or by boat down the Mekong.
 Or they fly from KL to Siem Reap.

 I did a Bangkok airways travel pass which worked out to be good value, but you have to fly three sectors with them - we did BKK - SR - BKK - Koh Samui - BKK and it cost around $150 a couple of years ago.
 We arranged our ticket on the ground in BKK through our hotel concierge, but for both websites, they have cheaper, advance bookings.

 We stayed here http://www.bopha-angkor.com/ in Siem Reap and it was a great hotel.
 Walking distance to the restaurants, but out of the melay.
 The hotel was clean, comfortable, had AC and a pool.

 We chose to relax in the morning around the pool and venture out in the afternoons to look at the temples.
 We had a local guide who was fantastic at Angkor Wat and then hired guides at other temples - but they are not always necessary.

-I loved the temples and thought that Cambodia was an amazing country. about 7 years ago
+I loved the temples and thought that Cambodia was an amazing country. over 7 years ago